 Cor pulmonale refers to enlargement of the right ventricle secondary to disorders affecting lung structure or function.
-In North America, the most common pulmonery cause of cor pulmonale is hypoxic pulmonary vasoconstriction in individuals with chronic obstructive culmonary disease.
-The most common cause of right ventricular dilation or enlargement is pulmorary over entension secondary to left heart disease.
+In North America, the most common pulmonary cause of cor pulmonale is hypoxic pulmonary vasoconstriction in individuals with chronic obstructive pulmonary disease.
+The most common cause of right ventricular dilation or enlargement is pulmonary hypertension secondary to left heart disease.